spigradle/spigradle/docs/templates/template_bungeecord_plugin.md

 ## Requirements

-The plugin requires Gradle 5.4.2+, recommends the latest.
+The plugin requires Gradle 8.0+, the latest version is recommended.

 To update your gradle wrapper: